IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 It begins with my original photography, paying close attention to subject matter, colors and framing.
 As a Photographer, my work has been labeled “Social Realism” or “Street Photography” At the same time I am always looking for the next great painting in my images.
 I look for the story and situations that most people miss in their daily walk through life.
 I believe that “color excites the mind….Black and white tell the story.

-Performing Arts; Visual Arts: Constructions/Collage, Murals, Painting, Performance Art, Performers and Writers, Textiles, Visual Arts Instructor, Works on paper
+Performing Arts; Visual Arts: Constructions/Collage, Murals, Painting, Performance Art, Performers and Writers, Textiles, Visual Arts Instructor, Works on paper; term

 I am a queer feminist artist interested in examining gender and sexuality in a social and psychological context.
 I specialize in portraiture and oil painting.
 I grew up rural small town Indiana and moved to Indianapolis in 2014 to attend Herron School of Art and Design.
 Since then, I’ve had the opportunity to work with many incredible organizations around the city, including Indiana Futsal, where I worked as a graphic design intern, and Herron Youth Programs where I worked for two years as a Youth Art Instructor and Departmental Assistant.
 During my time with Herron Youth Programs, I worked with the Program Director to create and carry out the first ever Pride Studio, a week long summer camp at Herron highlighting LGBTQ history and art, showing LGBTQ youth how to create identity based art and explore their roles in Queer history.
 I consider these experiences to be crucial building blocks in making me the artist I am today, as they helped me find my love for building community and helping people reach their full potential by removing any roadblocks I can for them with my particular skill set as a creator, advocate and educator.
 I also perform drag and am working to build up Indianapolis’ Drag King scene, which is important to me because I believe some walks of queer life are often overlooked even within our own community.

-Visual Arts: Crafts, Mixed Media, Painting, Photography, Works on paper
+Visual Arts: Crafts, Mixed Media, Painting, Photography, Works on paper; term

 Im a talented, smart and beautiful young woman who attended the University of Connecticut to play college basketball and receive a FINE ARTS degree in photography from 2005 until 2010.
 I traveled to Indianapolis in the fall of 2010 to start fresh.
 To live my life my way for the first time.
 I am a young woman who is simple yet complex enough to confuse the world and myself, or maybe just myself.
 Art to me is everything.
 My art is my form of communication.
 I am able to communicate things that I cannot place into words.
 My art is about the battle on the inside.
 The push and pull of my thoughts, intincts, and emotions.
 I bare my heart and soul into pieces whether they are playful or dark and twisted.
 I have a constant battle of worth.
 All of my life I have been trying to earn my worth in things I do and accomplish.
 Worth in titles and certificates that honestly you dont remember.
 So wrapped up in being good you lose the simplicity of just being you.
 I strove for perfection but learned the hard way that does not exist.
 Perfection only brings you face to face with death.
 Then you have a choice to say “I DO” to satan or realize you can turn around and chose a different path.
 Luckily I woke up from a hell and chose life.
 You might ask yourself, ” why is she telling me all of this?”
 Because I real.
 I am human.
 And that is what my art is about.
 Its real.
 Its in your face.
 Not everyone will like it, but to be honest I dont care.
 A good or bad reaction is a positive in my book because I want my auidence to feel.
 To just feel.
 We live in a society where feelings are put last and feelings are a sign of weakness.
 That if you cry you are less of a man or if you voice your opinion you are too much.
 That if you listen to your heart you won’t be successful, or if you dont have a such and such job you are worth nothing.
 Screw that!
 We are a people of feelings and emotions.
 You people that are running away from your feelings, i feel sorry for you.
 Yes you will feel pain but that does not measure up to the experience of joy and happiness.
 I don’t create artwork for others approval anymore except for my own.
 Im learning I will be misunderstood, talked about, degrated, praised, overlooked, criticized, and critiqued.
 BUT I please myself and that is I want.
 My only intention is to communicate my insides so I can stay alive.
 To balance the internal with the exterior.
 Art is everything.
 Everything is art.
 Cassie Kerns a.k.a CASSINOVA